copsTvFan/cops-episode-guide/guide.md

 "Set in His Ways"

-- (3:53 PM Suspicious Person) A repeat offender runs when officers catch him somewhere he’s not supposed to be.
+- (3:53 PM Suspicious Person) A repeat offender runs when officers catch him somewhere he's not supposed to be.
 - Two teens are slow to stop a bike thief, so police are called to assist.
 - Tensions rise after a questionable roommate situation takes a dark turn.